Podiatrist in Nedlands WA

 Vascular testing may be used to help:

-• Screen for possible peripheral arterial disease (PAD)
+Screen for peripheral arterial disease (PAD)

-• Monitor changes in circulation over time
+Monitor changes in vascular health over time

 Training & Professional Standards